 Similarly to salmon, different types of eggs contain different levels of vitamin D. For instance, free-range hens produce eggs with three times more vitamin D than caged hens.
 Consuming free-range eggs can be a good way to meet your RDI.

 Wild mushrooms are the best source of vitamin D as commercial mushrooms are often grown in the dark, therefore they contain a small amount of the vitamin.
-Make sure to consume wild mushrooms or those treated with UV light if you wish to include more sources of vitamin D in your diet.
+Make sure to consume wild mushrooms or those treated with UV light if you wish to include more sources of vitamin D rich food in your diet.

 For more information on finding the appropriate vitamin D supplements, contact us today.